-(a) Integrated project structure, under which a private or public sector party, joint venture or consortium (hereinafter referred to as "LNG Developer") is responsible for purchasing LNG supplies, transporting them to its LNG import terminal (comprising receiving, storage and regasification facilities) and supplying RLNG to the domestic market.
-The LNG Developer would enter into a long-term Gas Sales and Purchase Agreement (GSPA) directly with a Government-designated buyer, gas utility or bulk customers (hereinafter referred to as "RLNG Buyer(s)"); or
+- (a) Integrated project structure, under which a private or public sector party, joint venture or consortium (hereinafter referred to as "LNG Developer") is responsible for purchasing LNG supplies, transporting them to its LNG import terminal (comprising of receiving, storage and re-gasification facilities) and supplying RLNG to the domestic market and/or for its own use.
+The LNG Developer would enter into a Gas Sales and Purchase Agreement (GSPA) directly with a Government-designated buyer, gas utility or any customers (hereinafter referred to as "RLNG Buyer(s)"); or - (b) Unbundled project structure, under which: - i.
+A Government designated buyer, gas utility, any consumer or any LNG supplier (hereinafter referred to as "LNG Buyer(s) would directly import the LNG under a LNG Sale and Purchase Agreement ("SPA") either on a delivered ex ship (DES) basis, or a free-on-board (FOB) basis, or C&F basis.

-(b) Unbundled project structure, under which a Government-designated buyer, gas utility or bulk consumer would import the LNG from another country/LNG supplier (hereinafter referred to as "LNG Buyer(s)") under a LNG Sale and Purchase Agreement ("SPA") either on (i) a delivered exship (DES) basis, or (ii) a free-on-board (FOB) basis.
-For a DES or FOB purchase, the LNG Buyer(s) would enter into an agreement with the LNG Terminal Owner and/or Operator (hereinafter referred to as the "LNG TO/O") for the provision of LNG receiving, storage and re-gasification services at its terminal under a tolling agreement.
-For FOB purchase, the LNG Buyer would in addition, enter into an agreement with a shipping company to transport LNG to the receiving terminal.
+- ii.
+For FOB purchase, the LNG Buyer would in addition, enter into an agreement with a shipping company to transport LNG to the receiving terminal. - iii.
+The LNG Buyer(s) would enter into an agreement with the LNG Terminal Owner and/or Operator (hereinafter referred to as the "LNG TO/O") for the provision of LNG receiving, storage and re-gasification services at its terminal under a tolling agreement.